AR20-4/AR20-4/README.md

 I'm Rachel 🙋🏼‍♀️ a multi-talented front-end web developer who shares a deep enthusiasm for curating lines of code into stunning, visually appealing, and user-friendly websites.

-For the past 3 years, I've immersed myself in coding, carefully crafting my skills to be a software engineer.
+For the past few years, I've immersed myself in coding, carefully crafting my skills to be a software engineer.
 My focus is on building full-stack web applications using HTML, CSS, JavaScript, React, Tailwind, MongoDB, Node.js, and Express.
 However, I believe in the power of versatility and adaptability, which is why I'm always eager to learn new languages and frameworks to stay ahead in the ever-evolving tech landscape.

 I am currently seeking opportunities to showcase my coding skills and contribute to a dynamic team of developers where I can quickly make a meaningful impact.
 If you're looking for a dedicated front-end specialist or a savvy full-stack developer, I am someone who thrives in a collaborative environment, so let's connect! :wink: